Kitware/fletch/README.rst

 its own versions of each of the packages and these are specific to the package manager and to the operating system.
 If we make KWIVER build against Ubuntu 16.04 packages it might not build against the packaged versions provided by RHEL or even another version of Ubuntu.
-Futhermore, building on Windows with Visual Studio is a challenge because there is no standard package manager for Windows.
+Furthermore, building on Windows with Visual Studio is a challenge because there is no standard package manager for Windows.